 Why Annuities Are the Smartest Life Insurance Alternative for Some Retirees

-If you’ve been denied life insurance—or simply don’t want to deal with invasive underwriting, medical exams, prescription database checks, or the uncertainty of approval—you are not alone.
-Many individuals over age 60, those with diabetes, heart conditions, past cancer history, high blood pressure, or even sleep apnea discover that traditional coverage is either unaffordable or unavailable.
-The good news is that you may still have powerful legacy planning options available.
+If you have been denied life insurance — or simply do not want to deal with invasive underwriting, medical exams, prescription database checks, or the uncertainty of approval — you are not alone.
+Many individuals with prior medical concerns, heart conditions, past cancer history, high blood pressure, diabetes, or sleep apnea discover that traditional coverage is either unaffordable or unavailable.
+The good news is that powerful legacy planning options may still be available.
 One of the most overlooked strategies today is using annuities as a life insurance alternative.
-While annuities are primarily known for generating retirement income, certain contracts can replicate many of the wealth-transfer benefits of life insurance—without medical underwriting, without approval delays, and without the risk of cancellation due to health.
+While annuities are primarily known for generating retirement income, certain contracts can replicate many of the wealth-transfer benefits of life insurance — without medical underwriting, without approval delays, and without the risk of cancellation due to health.
+The Athene Agility specifically has an Enhanced Death Benefit from Day 1.

 Ensure you are receiving the absolute top rates